 This is arguably the most important question to ask when you're renting an apartment so you're aware of how much you'll be expected to pay monthly for rent.
 Before you go into any apartment tour or even before you begin your apartment search, it's a good idea to calculate how much rent you can afford.
 That way you can determine if the apartment you're touring is within your budget.

 Standard utilities may include electricity, gas, water, sewage, garbage and internet/cable.
-The cost of utilities can vary based on factors such as apartment size, location and local rates.
+The cost of utilities can vary based on factors such as apartment size, location, and local rates.
 Knowing if utilities are included in the rent helps you accurately budget your monthly expenses.
 If utilities are not included, you need to account for those additional costs and accounts you'll need to set up.

 Understanding the lease term length allows you to plan your living situation accordingly.
 You may have specific needs or future plans that require a shorter or longer lease term.
 It helps you determine if the apartment is suitable for your intended duration of stay.
 In the same vein, asking about the penalties for breaking the lease helps you understand the flexibility you may have in case of a situation where you need to relocate or move out.